 Enterprising Science and Project ENTHUSE

 Enterprising Science is a collaborative research and development programme with King’s College London and the Science Museum Group, aiming to improve post-16 participation in science.
 The research insights are informing all of our work with schools, from employee volunteering to production of teaching resources.

 BP Ultimate STEM Challenge

-The BP Ultimate STEM Challenge is a nationwide competition for 11 to 14-year-olds that BP is running delivers in partnership with the Science Museum Group and STEM learning.
-The competition, now in its third year, has been designed to help young people develop their creativity, problem-solving skills and employability.
+The BP Ultimate STEM Challenge is a nationwide competition for 11 to 14-year-olds that BP is running in partnership with the Science Museum Group and STEM learning.
+The competition, now in its fourth year, has been designed to help young people develop their creativity, problem-solving skills and employability.